Getting Married In Dominican Republic - Dominican Republic Wedding Guide

 - Independence Day - 27 February

-- Good Friday - varies between March or April
+- Good Friday - varies between March and April

-- Easter Sunday - varies between March or April
+- Easter Sunday - varies between March and April

 - Labor Day - 1 May